-2.3.2 Resilience of Smart City service delivery channels
+6.2 Resilience of Smart City service delivery channels

 The success of a Smart City will be critically dependent on a digital infrastructure that is robust .
 If critical services become dependent on Smart infrastructure and systems, service interruptions and failures of equipment are likely to have an important impact.
-Issues ...making excellence a habit."

-relating to resilience and planning for failure of critical systems are also likely to emerge.
+Issues relating to resilience and planning for failure of critical systems are also likely to emerge.
 Any Smart City system must have built in redundancy and because of the expected massive number of data points in the Smart City there will be elements of this inherent in any City.
 The communications infrastructure must be designed to avoid common failure points such as electricity outage across a whole area of the City.

-2.3.3 Accessibility of Smart City services
+6.3 Accessibility of Smart City services